idies/SDSS-WordPress-Website-DR15/wp-content/plugins/wck-custom-fields-and-custom-post-types-creator/readme.txt

 10. Taxonomy listing

 == Changelog ==
+= 1.2.8 =
+* Added Phone field type
+* Added HTML field type
+* Added Time Picker field type
+* Added Default Text for textarea field instead of Default Value

+= 1.2.7 =
+* Added Heading field type
+* Added Colorpicker field type
+* Added Currency field type
+* Added number of rows and readonly options to the textarea field
+* Added error notice for users with a php version lower than 5.3.0 on the settings page

+= 1.2.6 =
+* Small change in saving single metaboxes
+* Fixed a possible conflict with ACF Pro

+= 1.2.5 =
+* Minor compatibility tweeks for WordPress 4.5
+* Added new filter for registration errors:'wck_registration_errors'

+= 1.2.4 =
+* We now load the translation files from the theme first if they exist in the folder:local_wck_lang
+* Now in Custom Fields Creator the Options field for selects,radios and checkboxes is required so you can't create those field without any options
+* Single forms now keep their values when form throws alert required message so you don't have to input the values again

+= 1.2.3 =
+* Minor security improvements
+* Added filter for the 'rewrite' argument in the Custom Taxonomy Creator: 'wck_ctc_register_taxonomy_rewrite_arg'
+* Added hooks in WCK_Page_Creator api to allow extra content before and after metaboxes: 'wck_page_creator_before_meta_boxes' and 'wck_page_creator_after_meta_boxes'

+= 1.2.2 =
+* Added additional labels to Post Type Creator and Taxonomy Creator
+* We now check the post type name to not have spaces, capital letters or hyphens
+* When changing a custom post type name the existing posts get ported as well

+= 1.2.1 =
+* When renaming a taxonomy we now make sure the terms get ported as well

+= 1.2.0 =
+* We now display error message when meta name contains uppercase letters
+* We now display error message when taxonomy name contains uppercase letters or spaces
+* Security improvements
+* Fixed issues with post thumbnail and themes that added thumbnail support for specific post types in Custom Post Types Creator
+* Removed notice when WPML was active in certain cases

+= 1.1.9 =
+* Fixed typo from 'Chose' to 'Choose'

+= 1.1.8 =
+* We now allow  Custom Post Types and Custom Taxonomies to be available via REST API by adding 'show_in_rest' attribute

 = 1.1.7 =
 * Select field can now display lables when outputting values
 * Minor security improvements